Jumbo

 Jumbo (December 25, 1860 – September 15, 1885), also known as Jumbo the Elephant and Jumbo the Circus Elephant, was a 19th-century male African bush elephant born in Sudan.
 Jumbo was exported to Jardin des Plantes, a zoo in Paris, and then transferred in 1865 to London Zoo in England.
 Despite public protest, Jumbo was sold to P. T. Barnum, who took him to the United States for exhibition in March 1882.

 The elephant's name spawned the common word "jumbo", meaning large in size.
 Examples of his lexical impact are phrases like "jumbo jet", "jumbo shrimp", "jumbo eggs", and "jumbotron".
 Jumbo's shoulder height has been estimated to have been 3.23 m at the time of his death, and was claimed to be about 4 m by Barnum.
 "Jumbo" has been the mascot of Tufts University for over one hundred years.

 History

-Jumbo was born around December 25, 1860, in Sudan, and after his mother was killed by poachers, the infant Jumbo was captured by Sudanese elephant poacher Taher Sheriff and German big-game poacher Johann Schmidt.
+Jumbo was born around December 25, 1860, in Turco-Egyptian Sudan, and after his mother was killed by poachers, the infant Jumbo was captured by Sudanese elephant poacher Taher Sheriff and German big-game poacher Johann Schmidt.
 The calf was sold to Lorenzo Casanova, an Italian animal dealer and explorer.
 Casanova transported the animals that he had bought from Sudan north to Suez, and then across the Mediterranean Sea to Trieste.